 The one hundred sixteenth No. 1 song of the 1990s was “My Heart Will Go On” by Celine Dion.
 This single was Dion’s third of four U.S. No. 1 hits, all of which were acquired in the ’90s, and it was one of the biggest smashes of the year in countries all over the world.
 As of this writing, it is the 10th best-selling single globally in history, and the third best-selling of the ’90s.
 The sales achievements of “My Heart Will Go On” are particularly impressive given that it had a limited run in the U.S., a strategy that successfully drove album sales but resulted in an underwhelming performance on the Hot 100 singles chart, where it reigned for only two weeks despite ruling the Airplay tally for 10.
 (Billboard would, at long last, update some of these ridiculous rules later in 1998.)

 “My Heart Will Go On” is, as you are no doubt aware, the love theme from the blockbuster film Titanic.
 Twenty years after the fact, it is sometimes implied that “My Heart Will Go On” rode the coattails of the film’s record-breaking success, as if it’s not a worthy offering in its own right, but we consider that to be fallacious revisionist history based on bad logic.
 For example, Avatar was an even more successful film than Titanic, but its equivalent Pop release, “I See You” by Leona Lewis, was a flop.
-And some of the decade’s most successful singles were from movies that generated little enthusiasm from audiences, like Dion’s “Because You Loved Me” (from Up Close and Personal), and from TV shows nobody watched, like The Heights’ “How Do You Talk To An Angel” (from The Heights).
+And some of the decade’s most successful singles were from soundtracks to movies and TV shows that generated little enthusiasm from audiences, like Dion’s “Because You Loved Me” (from Up Close and Personal), and The Heights’ “How Do You Talk To An Angel” (from The Heights).
 So although Titanic mania may have enabled broader exposure to “My Heart Will Go On,” love for a film doesn’t mean love for the soundtrack material, or vice versa.

 Composer James Horner had written the music for “My Heart Will Go On” as an instrumental score, which appears throughout Titanic in scenes such as when Jack and Rose watch the sunset from the bow of the ship (“Rose“), and when Jack draws Rose on